ABT SheConquers Series

 - Pro tip: Take time to identify significant stressors in everyday life and prioritize activities your find to relieve stress.

 4. Recovery Days: The training model of stress/recovery only works appropriately if both sides are treated equally.
-Take your recovery days as serious as your workout days.
+Take your recovery days as seriously as your workout days.
 After all, lowering cortisol levels after workouts is just as crucial to future performance as hitting your workout splits!

 Stachowicz, M. & Lebiedzińska, A. (2016).
 The effect of diet components on the level of cor(sol.
 European Food Research & Technology.
 242: 2001.hlps://doi.org/10.1007/s00217-016-2772-3